svetlyobg/CMDcommands/README.md

 Write-Host "`n$line"
 Write-Host "IIS Websites that contain $wap in their name were sucessfully started!" -ForegroundColor Green Write-Host "`n$line"

+Write-Host "The Window will close in 5 seconds" Start-Sleep -Seconds 5
 ```

 # Batch